-School’s out for summer!
-Kids and teens are spending more time on the internet playing their favorite games as well as connecting with friends through various types of social media.
+School’s back in session!
+Kids and teens are spending more time on the internet doing homework and playing their favorite games as well as connecting with friends through various types of social media.
 It’s important to remember that these video games, chat-rooms and social media platforms all expose children to potential risk, as they are often targets of cybercrime.
 We have a few useful tips to help you navigate the topic of online safety with your kids.

 1. Talk to them often.

 Ask your kids about their personal experiences on the internet.
 Do they know what websites are safe?
 Have they had a negative experience on social media?
 Make sure your children are comfortable telling you when something goes wrong.
 The best way to defend their cyber-safety is open communication.
 Start the dialogue about internet safety with your kids at a young age.